KallDozer/Project_Varns_Vazques_Weber/README.md

 The A10 consists of three lanes of traffic heading in both directions.
 There is one exception, which is between point 9 and point 14 where the A10 offers two lanes for each direction.

-(image of the model and code)

 ## Results

 This experiment was conducted in two phases, the first phase required us to develop a model to represent the behaviors of the A10.
 The first phase was complete once we ran the simulation and collected data on where hotspots developed on the A10.
 The second phase was to develop a bypass and see if this changed the behavior of the model and relieved these hotspots.
+This phase was complete once we had run our simulations and gathered the data for analysis.

 **PHASE 1**